 Mastery leaders work together to ensure that all students show dramatic academic gains and develop the character skills necessary to compete in the global economy.
 Each Mastery campus is driven by a comprehensive team of school leaders.

-Click Here for Immediate Openings
+Click Here for Immediate Openings in Philadelphia and New Jersey

 The principal is responsible for the overall management of their school site.
 The principal drives all academic initiatives and manages staff to create a strong school culture.
 The principal also oversees professional development of the instructional and culture staff and builds a school family that values parents and community members.